 Start Preparing for Your Health Care Career in High School

 Reconciliation Act of 2010 Includes Significant Student Aid Provisions

 Healthcare Reform 101

 In order to be accepted into an accredited nurse anesthesia program, you must be a currently licensed RN with a Bachelor of Science in Nursing (BSN) or other appropriate baccalaureate degree and at least one year of experience in an acute care setting.
 Certified Registered Nurse Anesthetist (CRNA) programs, which lead to a master’s or doctoral degree, take two to three years and include clinical training in university-based or large community hospitals.
 Following graduation, you must pass the national certification exam before you can begin practice.
 However, certification is not a one-time accomplishment: In order to maintain their certification standing, CRNAs must obtain a minimum of 40 hours of continuing education every two years.
-Search for schools that provide training for this career.

 Search for funding opportunities related to this career